hjben/hjben.github.io/contact.md

 If you have any suggestions or questions, fill in the form or [email me](mailto:{{site.email}}).

-Thanks to visit DAAL page.
+Thanks to interested in my contents.

 <br><br>

 {% include form.html %}